Slicer/Slicer/Docs/user_guide/settings.md

 - `SLICER_BACKGROUND_THREAD_PRIORITY`: Set priority for background processing tasks.
 On Linux, it may affect the entire process priority.
 An integer value is expected, default = `20` on Linux and macOS, and `-1` on Windows.
 - `SLICERRC`: Custom application startup file path.
 Contains a full path to a Python script.
 By default it is `~/.slicerrc.py` (where ~ is the user profile a.k.a user home folder).
+- `SLICER_EXTENSIONS_MANAGER_SERVER_URL`: URL of the extensions manager backend with the `/api` path.
+Default value is retrieved from the settings using the key `Extensions/ServerUrl`.
+- `SLICER_EXTENSIONS_MANAGER_FRONTEND_SERVER_URL`: URL of the extension manager frontend displaying the web page.
+Default value is retrieved from the settings using the key `Extensions/FrontendServerUrl`.